dgroomes/http4k-playground/README.md

      ^C18:36:08 INFO main - Shutting down the server...
      18:36:08 INFO main - The server is stopped.
 Goodbye.
      ```

+## Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE Do something with path variables, query parameters and content negotiation.
+These use-cases are why we want
+  routing.
+* [ ] SKIP (no. now we're in the business of control flow via runtime exceptions.
+This is no longer "functional".
+If I
+  write my own handler code then I still get strong types, plus we get intentional error messaging) Look at the "lens" feature

 ## Reference